-- Prioritise long term economic planning and gain over short term gain to avoid the generation of risk to the City and its residents: - Address the inequalities of the past through promoting appropriate coastal nodal development as detailed in the City's Spatial Development Framework to connect communities to the coastline; - Assess economic and social development opportunities on the coast in a holistic manner that understands the coastline as a complex system that has diverse opportunities and constraints determined by factors outside of our control; - Optimise and invest the immense potential of Integrated Coastal Management to create long term sustainable employment opportunities across a range of sectors including coastal management, ecotourism, coastal risk reduction and coastal rehabilitation; - Invest in appropriate infrastructure that supports a wide range of economic and social development activities and opportunities; - Rectification of historically made inappropriate planning decisions through appropriate regulations, strategies and building codes . and - Identify and facilitate development of nodal growth points with the intent to optimise the socio-economic benefits of accessing coastal resources.
+- Prioritise long term economic planning and gain over short term gain to avoid the generation of risk to the City and its residents; - Address the inequalities of the past through promoting appropriate coastal nodal development as detailed in the City's Spatial Development Framework to connect communities to the coastline; - Assess economic and social development opportunities on the coast in a holistic manner that understands the coastline as a complex system that has diverse opportunities and constraints determined by factors outside of our control; - To use Integrated Coastal Management as a vehicle within the City of Cape Town to promote long term sustainable employment opportunities across a range of sectors including ecotourism, ecosystems based management, coastal risk reduction and coastal restoration.

+- Invest in appropriate infrastructure that supports a wide range of economic and social development activities and opportunities; - Rectification of historically made inappropriate planning decisions through appropriate regulations, strategies and building codes , and - Identify and facilitate development of nodal growth points with the intent to optimise the socio-economic benefits of accessing coastal resources.

-6.4.
-Coastal Recreation
+6.4 Coastal Recreation